ysyk2021/workplace-wellness-how-to-adopt-healthy-habits-in-the-workplace/src/chapter-1.md

 * Increasing employee morale and productivity

 By addressing these challenges and leveraging the opportunities associated with workplace wellness, organizations can create a more supportive and healthy work environment.

-In the following chapters, we will explore practical strategies for adopting healthy habits in the workplace, including ways to promote physical activity, healthy eating, stress management, and more.